 When you run the model and find something is wrong with plotting graphs, please try install R library.
 First, open R studio, click ‘tools’, then ‘install package’, type ‘ggplot2’ in the blank line and click ‘install’.
 After it is finished, do it similarly for ‘RColorBrewer’ and ‘reshape2’.

+For running PREDICTS, which estimates biodiversity state related to land use, additional 6 R packages 'ncdf4', 'raster', 'dplyr', 'Matrix', 'lme4', 'car' is needed.(Latter 3 packages are not needed if you won't turn PREDICTS subswitch "Sub_calc_PREDICTScoef" on.)

 Get and put data